 Alternatively, you can try and switch to a browser that won’t cause you issues.
 Even though Edge is Microsoft’s product, it seems that it’s quite too often lackluster.

-We assure you that this privacy-oriented Chromium-based browser will fit all your needs, as soon as you get the hold of it.
-It comes with 3 privacy modes, brings built-in VPN, and is, albeit new, already very competitive when it comes to loading speeds.
+A browser that’s not lackluster is Opera Browser.
+We assure you that this privacy-oriented Chromium-based browser will fit all your needs, as soon as you get a hold of it.

-If you want a reliable, well-designed and, most of all, safe browser, with UR Browser you can’t go wrong.
-Download it now.
+If you want a reliable, well-designed and, most of all, safe browser, with Opera Browser you can’t go wrong.
+Using add-ons like the VPN and built-in ad-blocker results in a quicker and more responsive internet experience, as well as energy savings for your laptop.

 If you are still getting the Your browser or operating system does not support this security key error message, contact support.
 You can get in touch with Yubikey support team here.